-Shakyamuni Buddha is depicting the Bhumisparsha or “earth touching” mudra.
-This is a unique mudra that is attributed only to Shakyamuni statues.
+Our seated Shakyamuni Buddha statue is depicting the Bhumisparsha or “earth touching” mudra.
+This is a unique mudra mostly exclusive to Shakyamuni statues.
 The earth touching mudra is depicted with the right hand draped over the knee with the palm flat and facing inward.
 Also, the fingers are lightly touching the ground.

 Additionally, his left hand is resting in his lap with the palm facing upwards and there is an alms bowl resting in the palm of his hand.
 This is known as the Dhyana “meditation” mudra.
 It can be depicted with or without the alms bowl, but the alms bowl has a special significance.
 This is because the alms bowl is holding the three nectars that will eliminate the three poisons of greed, hatred and ignorance.